-- Together with the Insurer, we work hard to keep our cover sustainable and affordable. - We're run only to benefit members, so you only pay for what it costs to provide your insurance. - Your insurance costs (also called premiums) are deducted from your super account each month, not your take-home pay.
-So payments are hassle free. - We aim to make claiming as easy as possible, with a dedicated claims manager to support you through the whole process. - Our personalised rehabilitation services will help get you back to work and doing the things you love as soon as possible.
+- Together with the Insurer, we work hard to keep our cover sustainable and affordable. - We're run only to benefit members, so you only pay for what it costs to provide your insurance. - Your insurance costs (also called premiums) are deducted from your super account each month, not your take-home pay. - We aim to make claiming as easy as possible, with a dedicated claims consultant to support you through the whole process. - Our personalised rehabilitation services will help get you back to work and doing the things you love as soon as possible.